bitprj/BitUniversity/Week4-Introduction-to-data-visualization-and-graphs-with-matplotlib/README.md

 The data contains information from the 1990 California census.
 So although it may not help you with predicting current housing prices like the Zillow Zestimate dataset, it does provide an accessible introductory dataset for teaching people about the basics of machine learning.

 **Content**
 The data pertains to the houses found in a given California district and some summary stats about them based on the 1990 census data.
-The columns are as follows, their names are pretty self explanitory:
+The columns are as follows, their names are pretty self explanatory:

 - longitude
 - latitude
-- housingmedianage
+- housing median age
 - total_rooms
 - total_bedrooms
 - population
 - households
 - median_income
-- medianhousevalue
+- median house value
 - ocean_proximity

 ### Malnutrition